Social Icons

 Directed by Patrick Hughes

-Always one person and the witness survives, always one.
-You must understand there cannot be two survivors and the witness, that will not add to the dramatic effect that the writers of such cliché movies learned in “Lack Originality” class 101.
+There’s always one person who survives alongside the witness—always one.
+You must understand there can’t be two survivors and the witness; that wouldn’t add to the dramatic effect that the writers of such cliché movies learned in “Lack Originality 101.”

-The lone survivor and the witness escapes to some haven and the lone survivor reaches out to someone for help in the transport.
+The lone survivor and the witness escape to some safe haven, and the lone survivor reaches out to someone for help with the transport.

-Samuel L. Jackson and Ryan Reynolds were the pair in this movie playing Darius Kincaid and Michael Bryce respectively.
-Their chemistry is on point and their first meeting in the movie after like twenty-seven minutes into it, was a good show.
+Samuel L. Jackson and Ryan Reynolds are the pair in this movie, playing Darius Kincaid and Michael Bryce, respectively.
+Their chemistry is on point, and their first meeting in the movie—after about twenty-seven minutes—is a good show.

-In this movie, the lone survivor happens to be Michael’s ex-girlfriend (Elodie Yung who we fondly know as Elektra Natchios in Netflix’s Daredevil and The Defenders series) which was easy to guess.
-You do not have to be a rocket scientist to figure out how they were going to tie Michael into this rendezvous.
+In this movie, the lone survivor happens to be Michael’s ex-girlfriend (Elodie Yung, who we fondly know as Elektra Natchios in Netflix’s Daredevil and The Defenders series).
+It’s easy to guess this twist—you don’t have to be a rocket scientist to figure out how they were going to tie Michael into this rendezvous.

-The movie also had issues with the mental capability of its actors, like the girlfriend forgetting that the safe house will ring out when entered.
+The movie also has issues with the mental capability of its characters, like the girlfriend forgetting that the safe house will trigger an alarm when entered.

-In the way action goes, the movie didn’t have a lack of it and the way the directing went (the director was Patrick Hughes who also directed The Expendables 3 (2014)), based on what he had on paper to work with I have no idea what to rate work here.
+When it comes to action, the movie doesn’t lack it.
+As for the directing (the director was Patrick Hughes, who also directed The Expendables 3 (2014)), based on what he had to work with, I’m not sure how to rate his effort here.

-I did enjoy the ride because the chemistry between the two leads is something I think more writers need to explore with a better script and better director.
-Regardless, I cannot in good conscience rate this movie not more than a five.
-I will also not advise anyone to waste time on this, if you miss seeing this movie you have not missed anything at all.
+I did enjoy the ride because the chemistry between the two leads is something I think more writers need to explore—with a better script and a better director.
+Regardless, I can’t, in good conscience, rate this movie higher than a five.
+I also wouldn’t advise anyone to waste time on it.
+If you miss seeing this movie, you haven’t missed anything at all.

 0 comments: